jpmorganchase/salt-ds/.changeset/gold-onions-press.md

 ---

 - Refactored `Dialog` to use floating-ui and Salt's `Scrim`.
-- Implemented desktop support.
+- Implement FloatingComponent for Desktop support
-- Added optional `closeOnBlur` prop to prevent a click away dismissing the dialog.
+- Added optional `disableDismiss` prop to prevent a click away dismissing the dialog.
 - Added a `size` prop which takes `small`, `medium` and `large`.

 ```tsx